 Improved Handling at High Speed

 To guarantee you have the optimum control over your vehicle at high-speed driving, you need a suspension system that is at least a bit stiff.
-If your suspension system is too supple, the wheels may lose traction if you encounter a hinder or bump in the road.
+If your suspension system is too supple, the wheels may lose traction if you encounter a hindrance or bump in the road.
 As a consequence, your vehicle may become a whole lot more unsafe.

 Facilitate Better Cornering or Taking Sharp Turns